fabiangunzinger/causal-inference-notes/chapters/standard_error.md

 # Standard error {#sec-standard-error}

-- In this section, we'll derive the standard error of our treatment effect estimator $\tee$.
+- In this section, we'll derive the standard error of our treatment effect estimator $\hat{\tau}$.

-- Our treatment effect estimate, $\hat{\tau}$, is a random variable because sampling and treatment assignment are random.
+- Our treatment effect estimate, $\hat{\tau}$, is a random variable because treatment assignment is random.

-- This means that if we were to repeat the same experiment many times we'd get a slightly different value for $\hat{\tau}$ each time.
+- This means that if we were to repeat the same experiment many times we'd get a different value for $\hat{\tau}$ each time.

-- The distribution of all these values is called the sampling distribution of $\tee$.
+- The distribution of all these values is called the randomisation distribution of $\hat{\tau}$.

 - We know a few things about that distribution.
 From the central limit theorem we know that its shape is Normal (see @sec-stats-foundations).
-Above we have shown above that the distribution has mean $\te$, which means our estimator is unbiased.
+Above we have shown that the distribution has mean $\te$, which means our estimator is unbiased.
 Naturally, the distribution also has a standard deviation.
 Because it is a sampling distribution, that standard deviation is called the standard error.
 But it is still a standard deviation, and is thus defined as the square root of the variance.

 - We'll thus find the standard error as follows: we first derive the variance of the treatment estimate, then find a way to estimate that variance, and then take the square root of that estimate to get the standard error.